FANUC Standard Interface Commands

 SReg_Num1

-This parameter indicates the ID of the string register that stores the name of the part (Piece_Name) you want to measure.
+This parameter indicates the ID of the string register that stores the name of the part to be measured (Piece_Name).
 The part name can contain letters and digits and cannot exceed 20 characters in length.

 SReg_Num2

-This parameter indicates the ID of the string register that stores the SN of the part (Piece_Sn) you want to measure.
+This parameter indicates the ID of the string register that stores the part SN (Piece_Sn).
 The part SN, also known as the part serial number, is the unique identifier of the part.
 The part SN can contain letters and digits and cannot exceed 30 characters in length.

 Qc_Mode